Global BMW 3 Series Electric (2026) will use the Neue Klasse platform [Update]

 Neue Klasse to focus on the 3 Series segment

-During the Q1 2022 earnings call, Zipse stated that the Neue Klasse would focus on premium mid-size (middle size) cars.
-He said that the Neue Klasse does not cover from lower segments all the way to the luxury segments.
+During the Q1 2022 earnings call, Zipse stated that the Neue Klasse would focus on premium mid-size cars.
+He mentioned that the Neue Klasse would not extend from lower segments to luxury segments.

-Earlier reports suggested that the Neue Klasse would be “BEV first.”
-In addition to BEVs, it was also thought to support gasoline, diesel, and plug-in hybrid cars.
-Since then, BMW Group says that Neue Klasse will be an electric-only platform.
-Under development at BMW Group Forschungs- und Innovationszentrum (BMW FIZ) in Munich, Germany, this platform will serve as the foundation of the third phase of the company’s electrification strategy.
+Initially, reports indicated the Neue Klasse would be “BEV first,” meaning that in addition to BEVs, it was thought to support gasoline, diesel, and plug-in hybrid cars.
+However, BMW Group has since clarified that the Neue Klasse will exclusively be an electric car platform.
+Developed at the BMW Group Forschungs- und Innovationszentrum (FIZ) in Munich, Germany, this platform marks the third phase of the company’s electrification strategy.

 Design & Build

-Bimmerpost member ynguldyn claims that BMW Group plans to launch the global 3 Series electric in a sedan and a Touring (wagon) version (codename: BMW NA1).
-Despite the rise of electric SUVs, it looks like the German automaker sees wagons as still having potential.
+According to Bimmerpost member ynguldyn, BMW Group intends to release the global 3 Series electric in both sedan and Touring (wagon) versions, under the codename BMW NA1.
+Despite the dominance of electric SUVs, it looks like the German automaker sees wagons as still holding potential.

 Clean design